Surangana Bandyopadhyay: Early life and education

 Surangana Bandyopadhyay completed her school education in 2016 from an Anglo Indian Christian school, the Julien Day School in Madhyamgram.
 She completed her Bachelor's in English Literature from St. Xavier's College, Kolkata, and her Master's from St. Xavier's University, Kolkata.

 Career

 Film

-The first time she appeared on-screen was in 2008 as a child artist.
+Bandyopadhyay's first on-screen appearance was in 2008 as a child artist.
 Her debut film was Aainaate (2008), directed by Dulal Dey.
 After it, she worked in Chirasathi (2008) directed by Haranath Chakraborty, Maati -O- Manush (2009) directed by Sisir Sahana, Jiban Rang Berang directed by Sanghamitra Chowdhury, Antim Swash Sundar (2010) directed by Kris Alin and others.
 In 2012, she worked in Goynar Baksho (2013) directed by Aparna Sen. She has also worked in Golpo Holeo Shotti (2014) directed by Birsa Dasgupta & Megher Meye (2013) directed by Pallab Kirtania.
 She gained recognition with the release of the Anindya Chatterjee directorial Open Tee Bioscope (2015), in which she also made her singing debut.

-Televisio
+Television

-She worked in Bengali mega-serials also.
+Bandyopadhyay has also worked in Bengali mega-serials.
 The name of one such serial was Durga, which was aired on Star Jalsha.